 At some point, depression affects all humans.
 There are just too many horrors in the world.
 No one can escape them all.
 People with certain metabolic conditions can suffer from a chemical imbalance in their brains that presents as full blown depression.

 Depression is probably the most widely occurring mental health complaint in the world.
-When you are depressed, it is hard to cope with the 'normal' world.
-But there are steps you can take to have a good life, even with depression.
+When you are depressed, it is hard to cope with the seemingly non-depressed world.
+But there are steps you can take to have a good life, even when dealing with depression.